 An invention is a novel and useful idea resulting from study and experiment and may relate to a process, machine, article of manufacture, composition of matter, or any improvement thereof.

 It is a guide intended to inform the public about the Patent and Trademark Law Amendment Act of 1980.
-The brochure from the Council on Government Relations has all the details.
+The National Institution of Health has detailed information on the Bayh-Dole Act.
+For a more complete summary, visit the Association of University Technology Managers (AUTM) website.